The annual meeting and election of officers and directors for the NIU Annuitants Association takes place each year in June.

 The NIU Insurance and Employee Benefits Department provides counseling on annuity options, health insurance, life insurance, tax-sheltered annuities and benefits for surviving spouses.
 The office also will assist annuitants with problem claims and with the filing of initial claims.

 NIUAA has endeavored to offer numerous informational, cultural, recreational and social activities and events throughout the year.
-These include the organization’s annual meeting and dinner held in June, an annual holiday party held in late November or early December, coffee hours held both on and off campus, trips to nearby as well as distant events, etc. Specific information about future events appear in The Annuitant (NIUAA newsletter), are announced in e-mail sent to members, and may be accessed by clicking on this web site’s events tab.
+These include the organization’s annual meeting and dinner held in June, an annual holiday party held in late November or early December, coffee hours held both on and off campus, trips to nearby as well as distant events, etc. Specific information about future events appear in The Annuitant (NIUAA newsletter), are announced in e-mail sent to members, and may be accessed in Events.

 Parking Services has a permit for NIU retirees.
 It allows you to utilize any color parking lot as well as the visitor pay lot at no charge.
 There is a nominal processing fee.